 Focus on the Cardiomyocytes as the Main Genetic Cause of PPCM

 Goli et al. (2021) performed Next Generation Sequencing (NGS) using 67 genes on a cohort of 469 women (41% of African descent) who were retrospectively identified from multiple centres with PPCM.
-They report that 10.4% of these women carried truncating mutations in the giant TTN gene, but they also identified over-representation of truncated variants in Filamin C (FLNC), desmoplakin (DSP) and BAG cochaperone 3 (BAG3) which had not previously been associated with PPCM.
+They reported that 10.4% of these women carried truncating mutations in the giant TTN gene, but they also identified over-representation of truncated variants in Filamin C (FLNC), desmoplakin (DSP) and BAG cochaperone 3 (BAG3) which had not previously been associated with PPCM.
 From a cDNA study of 469 PPCM patients, 10.4% were found to carry truncating mutations in the titin gene (TTN) that encodes a sarcomeric protein, the largest known protein to man.
 Its N terminus is located in the Z disc of the cardiomyocyte sarcomere and runs un-interrupted through the I band and half the A band where its C-terminus binds to the C-terminus of another titin molecule from the other half of the sarcomere, a distance of over 1 µm (dos Remedios 2017).
 All of the TTN mutations are truncations and their loss-of-function are associated with the A band of the most important mutations lie in the A band portion of the molecule.

 Figure 1 summarises the above discussion of the factors and highlights in red the role played by gene mutations in cardiomyocytes, which is the main thrust of the remainder of this review.